UCREL/FreeTxt-Flask/README.md

 # FreeTxt-Flask Setup Instructions

-Welcome to the FreeTxt-Flask project!
+FreeTxt-Flask project!
 Follow these steps to set up the project on your local machine.

 ## Prerequisites